pdera/pdera.github.io/people.md

 <img src="images/TommyYong.jpg" width="200">
 </div>
 <div class="textfull" markdown="1">
 Tommy did his undergraduate studies at the University of Arizona in Tucson.
+Tommy is a recipient of the prestigious incoming graduate student Bullard Fellowship for 2017.
 His thesis research focuses on understanding the role and fate of metastable pyroxenes and amphiboles in the subduction process and magma generation.
 </div>